jeremad/jeretile/README.md

 ```

 Then, you can fill `example.env` with your values.
-The `name` field is just used for display, pick whatever works for you.
+The `name` field is used for display, pick whatever works for you.

 Finally, you can run this app on your phone: